rails/rails/guides/source/2_2_release_notes.md

     # to the stale? call is set on the response).
     #
     # If the request headers match, then the request is fresh and the respond_to block is
     # not triggered.
-Instead the default render will occur, which will check the last-modified
+Instead, the default render will occur, which will check the last-modified
     # and etag headers and conclude that it only needs to send a "304 Not Modified" instead
     # of rendering the template.
     if stale?(:last_modified => @article.published_at.utc, :etag => @article)